-Dr. Shannon Lowe serves as the Assistant Professor of Bassoon at Valdosta State University.
+Dr. Shannon Lowe serves as the Associate Professor of Bassoon at Valdosta State University.
+She has also served as adjunct Assistant Professor of Bassoon at the University of Florida.
 She received her Doctor of Musical Arts degree in Bassoon Performance at SUNY Stony Brook, where she studied with the renowned performer and pedagogue Dr. Frank Morelli.
 She received her Bachelor of Music Education degree with a Performance Certificate as well as her Master of Music in Bassoon Performance degree from the University of Florida, under both Dr. Arnold Irchai and Dr. Kim Woolly.

 Currently, Dr. Lowe is the principal bassoonist of the Valdosta Symphony Orchestra, 2014 recipient of the American Prize for Best Community Orchestra.
 Judges of this competition stated "The individual wind and brass players are of high quality and play with lovely tone."
 She is also principal bassoonist of the Albany (GA) Symphony Orchestra.
 She actively performs with preeminent orchestras in the southeast such as the Jacksonville Symphony Orchestra, Florida Orchestra, Charleston Symphony Orchestra, Hilton Head Symphony Orchestra, Columbus Symphony, Sinfonia Gulf Coast, and Macon Symphony.
 For six seasons, she was principal bassoonist of the Gainesville Chamber Orchestra (now known as the Gainesville Orchestra).